-Our investment guidelines do not require us to observe specific diversification criteria.
+Our investment guidelines do not require us to observe specific diversification criteria, except as may be set forth in the investment guidelines adopted by our board of directors.
 Therefore, our investments may at times be concentrated in certain property types or geographies that may be subject to higher risk of default or foreclosure, or secured by properties concentrated in a limited number of geographic locations.

-Asset concentration may cause even modest changes in the value of the underlying real estate assets to significantly impact on the value of our investments.
+Asset concentration may cause even modest changes in the value of the underlying real estate assets to significantly impact the value of our investments.
 As a result of any high levels of concentration, any adverse economic, political or other conditions that disproportionately affects those geographic areas or asset classes could have a magnified adverse effect on our results of operations and financial condition, and the value of our stockholders' investments could vary more widely than if we invested in a more diverse portfolio of loans.